Welcome to TS-850S reSource

 When I needed a replacement part, I naturally turned to online sources such as QRZ and ebay.
 I noticed how many 850 rigs met their final fate by being parted out.
 Since a lot of the fun of ham radio is the repair and maintenance of equipment I decided to start a long-term project of re-assembling a working 850 by obtaining parts online.
 Of course, I realize that the cost will probably be well above just buying a working rig but I'm having a great time hunting for the parts that i need and am learning a lot about the construction and operation of the 850.
 I will be featuring my reconstruction project here on this website.

 My interest in radio began when I was just a kid.
 I can remember sitting up late at night in bed with an old AM radio that nobody else used, making a list of all of the stations that I could hear and being frustrated with commercials and that darned music.
 I wanted to hear the station ID and location!
 I was just amazed by all things radio.
 A couple of years later I saved up some money and bought the cheapest scanner that I could find and began to listen to police and fire calls as well as the local ham repeater.
 Now I was hooked.

 A few years later I found a local ham operator, William Hoffman - WD0DXK.
-He invited me over to his house and he helped me learn all of the things that I would need to pass the Novice exam.
+He helped me learn Novice theory and code and then gave me the exam.
 It was an exciting day when I received my first call - KA0IKW.
-Believe it or not, I didn't end up making my first contact until 1990.
-My interest in ham radio never disappeared though.
-After that first contact there was no stopping me and throughout the years, I moved up through the license classes; Tech, Tech plus, General and finally Extra Class.
+He loaned me an old Heath DX-40 transmitter and away I went.
+After my first contact there was no stopping me and throughout the years, I moved up through the license classes; Tech, Tech plus, General and finally Extra Class.
 I received a new callsign - K0LSR.
 I am a fan of Kenwood rigs and especially enjoy the older models like the TS-140, TS-450 and of course my favourite, the TS-850S!